 One of the most popular methods for offshore drilling involves using a mobile rig called a jackup.
-These types of rigs have long legs that extend above the ship’s deck until the unit is in proper position to begin drilling.
+These rigs have long legs extending above the ship’s deck until the unit is in the proper position to begin drilling.
 The legs move to the floor of the ocean when drilling begins.

 The expectation for jackups being used in the offshore drilling industry in 2021 is neutral.
 Although, Rigzone claims that the demand will plateau in Europe and farther east.
 In the North Sea, the demand for jackup rigs will climb slightly, but it will drop in other areas of the world.
 Rigzone claims that the demand for these types of rigs will remain stagnant for North America and South America in 2021 and 2022.

 Research indicates that there will be more activity in South America in the next year.
 Rigzone believes that Exxon Mobile will add a few more floaters to their fleets.
 There’s also a trend of new offshore drilling activity surrounding the country of Brazil.
 Rigzone suggests some additions to its fleet of drillships, and the companies operating around Brazil are expected to add more semi-submersible platforms to their operations.
 These changes will depend upon how regulations mature within Brazil’s governing channels.

 The offshore drilling industry is becoming more popular off the coasts of West Africa.
 Rigzone reports that offshore drilling ships will become more plentiful.
 However, there will be hardly any change in the number of semi-submersible platforms that operate in the area.
 Rigzone also reports that Nigeria and Angola will experience the beginning of “long-term developments” in offshore drilling.